kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

     - Within your graph, search `simulate_url_to_video_component` under your `roam/js/kauderk/yt-gif/settings` page.

 ### How do I use it?
-- With the simulation running
+- With the simulation running `YT GIF Icon > Miscellaneous > Simulate url button to video component`
 - Create blocks and paste urls such as this one `https://www.youtube.com/watch?v=loK7BWFdwlc`
 - Hover over the play ▶️ button next to the url
 - It's YT GIF version will pop up to the right